Large isoperimetric regions in the product of a compact manifold with Euclidean space: Introduction

-An isoperimetric region $E\subset M\times\rr^k$ is one that satisfies $I(|E|)=P(E)$.
-Existence of isoperimetric regions in $M\times\rr^k$ is guaranteed by a result of Frank Morgan \cite[pp.~129]{MR2455580}, since the quotient of $M\times\rr^k$ by its isometry group is compact.
-From his arguments, it also follows that isoperimetric regions are bounded in $M$.
-See also \cite{MR2979606}.
-Observe that, from \eqref{eq:profiletubes}, we get
+An \emph{isoperimetric region} is a set $E\subset M\times\rr^k$ satisfying $I(|E|)=P(E)$.
+Existence of isoperimetric regions in $M\times\rr^k$ is guaranteed by a result of Morgan \cite[p.~129]{MR2455580}, since the quotient of $M\times\rr^k$ by its isometry group is compact.
+From his arguments, it also follows that isoperimetric regions are bounded in $M\times\rr^k$ (see also \cite{MR2979606}).
+From \eqref{eq:profiletubes} we get

 for any $v>0$.
-The regularity of isoperimetric regions in Riemannian manifolds is well-known, see Morgan \cite{MR1997594} and Gonzales-Massari-Tamanini \cite{MR1250498}.
+The regularity of isoperimetric regions in Riemannian manifolds is well-known, see Morgan \cite{MR1997594} and Gonzales-Massari-Tamanini \cite{MR684753}.
 The boundary is regular except for a singular set of vanishing $H^{n-7}$ measure.
+The following properties of the isoperimetric profile hold

-\begin{proposition} {prp:I_{Cyl} is contin} The isoperimetric profile $I$ of $N$ is non-decreasing and continuous. \end{proposition}
+\begin{proposition} {prp:I_{Cyl} is contin} The isoperimetric profile $I$ of $M\times\rr^k$ is non-decreasing and continuous. \end{proposition}

 \begin{proof} Let $v_1<v_2$, and $E\subset N$ an isoperimetric region of volume $v_2$.
 Let $0<t<1$ so that $\vol{\varphi_t(E)}=v_1$.
 By \eqref{eq:pervarphi} we have

 This shows that $I$ is non-decreasing.